 Think of peripheral neuropathy like static on a telephone line, both interrupt the sending of information.
 Peripheral neuropathy is a result of nerve damage in the peripheral nervous system; causing a disruption of information from the brain and spinal cord to other parts of the body.
-Peripheral neuropathy can occur following traumatic injuries, infections, metabolic problems, and exposure to toxins.
+It can occur following traumatic injuries, infections, metabolic problems, and exposure to toxins.
 Diabetes is a common cause of peripheral neuropathy.
-Symptoms of peripheral neuropathy include muscle weakness, numbness, tingling sensations (paresthesia), loss of sensation, and pain in the feet and hands, and other parts of the body.
+Symptoms can include muscle weakness, numbness, tingling sensations (paresthesia), loss of sensation, and pain in the feet and hands, and other parts of the body.

-There are no medical treatments that cure peripheral neuropathy, but there are many treatments that can control and limit the pain of peripheral neuropathy.
-Controlling the underlying cause of your peripheral neuropathy is one goal of treatment.
-Often if the underlying cause is corrected the peripheral neuropathy improves on its own.
+There are no medical treatments that cure peripheral neuropathy, but there are many treatments that can control and limit the pain from it.
+Controlling the underlying cause of your neuropathy is one goal of treatment.
+Often if the underlying cause is corrected it improves on its own.
 The other goal of treatment is relieving the painful symptoms.

-- Some medications used to relieve peripheral neuropathy pain include: pain relievers (anti-inflammatory, and opioids), anti-seizure medications, immunosuppressive medications, capsaicin, lidocaine patch, and antidepressants.
+- Some medications used to relieve it pain include: pain relievers (anti-inflammatory, and opioids), anti-seizure medications, immunosuppressive medications, capsaicin, lidocaine patch, and antidepressants.

 - Transcutaneous electrical nerve stimulation (TENS) may help relieve symptoms.
 Adhesive electrodes are placed on the skin and gentle electric current is delivered through the electrodes at varying frequencies.

-- Cold Laser Therapy my help peripheral neuropathy by using the energy of the light to heal the nerve tissue.
+- Cold Laser Therapy may help treat neuropathy by using the energy of the light to heal the nerve tissue.

 Peripheral Neuropathy can affect motor nerves, sensory nerves, or automatic nerves.